 VALCHLOR® (mechlorethamine) gel is an alkylating drug indicated for the topical treatment of Stage IA and IB mycosis fungoides–type cutaneous T-cell lymphoma (MF-CTCL) in patients who have received prior skin-directed therapy

-VALCHLOR Support™ for you and your patients
+VALCHLOR Support™ provides a full suite of support resources for you and your patients

 - Financial assistance for eligible patients

 VALCHLOR is directly delivered to your patient's doorstep, safely and securely

 VALCHLOR Patient Brochure

 Covers helpful topics such as how to apply and store VALCHLOR and how to address common side effects.
 To provide to your patients in your office: